 - Keep Child Information Card (CIC) updated, especially phone numbers and emergency contact information.
 Children will only be released to an authorized person listed on the CIC and with a photo ID.
-Contact your classroom teacher and the transportation office if you need to make a change to your information. - An authorized person will remain with the child at the stop and escort their child to and from the bus. - If the child is not at their bus stop for 3 consecutive days without contacting transportation, bus services will be suspended until transportation is notified of the change.
+Contact your classroom teacher and the transportation office if you need to make a change to your information.
+Changes to authorized "release to" contacts will not be accepted over the phone. - An authorized person will remain with the child at the stop and escort their child to and from the bus. - If the child is not at their bus stop for 3 consecutive days without contacting transportation, bus services will be suspended until transportation is notified of the change.
 Please contact the transportation office if your child will be absent from school or the bus stop. - Allow transportation up to 2 weeks to make a transportation change for child care facilities, and up to 5 school days for all other pick-up and drop-off changes.